yexiang-aws/nixl/CONTRIBUTING.md

 ## Contributing Process

+Contributions to the code under `./examples/device/ep` (which is derived from DeepEP and licensed under the MIT License) must be licensed under Apache 2.0.

 Contributions that fix documentation errors or that make small changes to existing code can be contributed directly by following the rules below and submitting an appropriate PR.